Is Your Home Ready For Winter? 3 Important Steps to Take Now

-- Check the location of your discharge for all your downspouts and your sump pump.
-We recommend these discharge at least 10 feet away from your property.
+- Check your discharge location for all your downspouts and your sump pump.
+We recommend these discharges at least 10 feet away from your property.

 - The last thing you want is the water from rain, sleet, or melting snow to flow straight at your home’s foundation where it can cause all sorts of damage.

 Step 2: Check the Area Next to Your Foundation